 public interest means public interest having regard to any economic, social or recreational benefits to the public, or to a section of the public.

-[Clause 1 inserted by No. 49 of 2000 s.
+[Clause 1 inserted: No. 49 of 2000 s.
 52.]

 2. Licences for different purposes

 (1) Licences of different descriptions may be granted under section 5C to authorise the doing of different things that come within that section.